You are going to want to top all things with this honeyed lemon orange curd (ideas: waffles, pancakes, cupcakes).

-There are plenty of easy-to-make gourmet recipes like this one in Jenny’s cookbook.
-The Nourished Kitchen Cookbook is about enjoying sustainable, unprocessed, traditionally prepared food.
+There are plenty of easy-to-make gourmet recipes like this one that are about enjoying sustainable, unprocessed, traditionally prepared food.
 A major theme throughout the book: where you get your food is just as, if not more, important than what you eat.
-You can see this philosophy in practice by the way Jenny has chosen to name her chapters, by where food comes from: the garden, the pasture, the range, the waters, the fields, the wild, the orchard and the larder.

-While Jenny’s book is not gluten-free or dairy-free, there are many options for those of us following a gluten-free and paleo-friendly lifestyle.
-I highly recommend this book and encourage you to order your own copy here.
+While the book is not gluten-free or dairy-free, there are many options for those of us following a gluten-free and paleo-friendly lifestyle.
+I recommend this book and encourage you to order a copy here.

 - 4 egg yolks

 - Bring 2 inches of water to a simmer in the bottom of a double boiler or in a saucepan.

 - In a bowl (use a heatproof bowl if you’re heating the water in a saucepan), cream the butter and honey with a wooden spoon until light and fluffy.

 - Beat in the egg yolks and whole eggs.
 Whisk in the orange juice and lemon juice, followed by the orange zest and lemon zest, then pour the mixture into the top of the double boiler or set the bowl over the saucepan.
 Cook, stirring constantly, until the mixture thickens and becomes jellylike, about 5 minutes.